Complaints and Disputes

 All interviews will be minuted and filed; all letters will be filed in the confidential Complaints File.

+The complaint may be sorted out at this stage.
+If the person complained against files a counter complaint, this will also be investigated by the Complaints Officers.
 At this stage the Complaints Officers do not evaluate the complaint but act as a neutral mediator between the complainant and the person complained against.

+If the process is successful, the complaint is terminated.
 If the complainant does not respond to requests for a meeting, and does not keep in contact with the Complaints Officers, the complaint will be terminated.

-If the complaint is not resolved through mediation at Stage 2 the Complaints Officers evaluate the evidence and prepare a report for the MC.
+If the complaint is not resolved through mediation at Stage 1.2 the Complaints Officers evaluate the evidence and prepare a report for the MC.

 The MC may take one of the following decisions: